-If you live in one of the four cities that support it so far, you can transform Apple Maps walking directions with Apple AR.
+If you live in one of the cities that support it so far, you can transform Apple Maps walking directions with Apple AR.

 That is helped by the iPhone's location feature, but still, wave your camera toward a nondescript house on a side street, and Apple AR can tell where to place directions.

 Wherever you look, the will be an on-screen arrow telling you to look this way, or that.
 Then as you turn to face where you're going, it looks as if someone has erected an enormous street sign, and arrow for you.

 How to set up Apple AR walking directions